Utang ng Ama

 Utang ng Ama is a 2003 Philippine comedy film directed by Tony Y. Reyes.
 The film stars Joey Marquez and Jinggoy Estrada.
 This is the last film produced by Maverick Films before closing shop.

 Plot

 Don (Joey Marquez) and Ruel (Jinggoy Estrada) had been best of friends since childhood.
-Their respective fathers, Ipe and Rudy were also best friends as well.
-When Rudy had to go to Indonesia to work, he leaves behind Ruel under the care of Ipe and borrows money from him.
-Years has passed both Ipe and Rudy had died but the friendship is solid between Don and Ruel, with the debt of Rudy to Ipe still unpaid.
-Until one girl, Justine (Katya Santos) comes between them and tries to ruin their rock-solid friendship.
+Their respective fathers, Ipe and Rudy, were also best friends.
+When Rudy had to go to Indonesia to work, he left behind Ruel under the care of Ipe, whom he also borrowed money from.
+Years have passed and both Ipe and Rudy have died but the friendship is solid between Don and Ruel, with the debt of Rudy to Ipe still unpaid.
+A girl, Justine (Katya Santos), comes between them and tries to ruin their rock-solid friendship.